Extreme tribology

-Operation in such extreme conditions is a great challenge for tribologists to develop tribosystems that could meet these extreme requirements.
+Operation in such extreme conditions is a challenge for tribologists to develop tribosystems that could meet these extreme requirements.
 Often, only multifunctional materials fulfill such requirements.

 Challenges in tribology

 The progression of the humanity suggested new technologies, devices, materials and surface treatments which required novel lubricants and lubrication systems.
 Likewise, the development of high-speed trains, aircraft, space stations, computer hard discs, artificial implants, and bio-medical and many other engineering systems have only been possible through the advances in tribology.
 Challenges in tribology including sustainability, climate change and gradual degradation of the environment require new solutions and innovative approaches.

 Tribology at extreme temperatures

 In many tribological applications, the system components are exposed to extreme temperatures (very high or ultra-low temperatures).
 Examples of such applications can be found in the aerospace, mining, power generation, metalworking industries, and steel plants.

 In tribology, an application can be considered to operate at elevated temperatures when the use of conventional lubricants, i.e. oils and greases is no longer effective due to their rapid decomposition at around 300 °C. Smart lubricating materials and multifunctional lubricating materials are developed as new class materials with increased safety, long-term durability and as less amount of repairing costs as possible.
 Such materials are designed to be self-diagnostic, self-repairing, and self-adjusting.
 These materials include structural/lubricating integrated material, anti-radiation lubricating material, conductive or insulation lubricating material, etc.

 At low temperatures and in cryogenic environments, liquid lubricants can solidify or become highly viscous and not be effective.
 On the other end, solid lubricants have usually been found to be better than liquid lubricants or greases.
 The most common solid lubricants for cryogenic temperature are polytetrafluoroethylene, polycarbonate, tungsten disulphide (WS_{2}), and molybdenum disulphide (MoS_{2}).
 In addition, ice could be a possible lubricant for deformation in cryogenic environments which provides a method of self-lubrication in the sense that no active mechanism is needed to supply a lubricant.